 We usually say there are seven colours in a rainbow but this is a bit of an understatement.
-A rainbow is an arched spectrum of light that we see in the sky when the Sun shines onto raindrops.
+A rainbow is an arched spectrum of light that we see in the sky when the sun shines onto raindrops.
 It has thousands of different colours.

 Mixing the primary and secondary colours gives us more colours (for example red + orange = salmon) but the wavelengths of these tertiary colours are not nearly as wide, and therefore not as visible as the six cardinal colours.

-So there we have it.
+And there we have it.
 Only six main colours in the rainbow.

-The answer is of course indigo, a tertiary mixture of blue and its neighbouring colour violet.
+The answer is indigo, a tertiary mixture of blue and its neighbouring colour violet.
 Indigo has a very narrow band (around 450-440 nm), and as such, has very little reason for being included in our description of the rainbow.

 So why is indigo there?
 Well, when astronomer, natural philosopher and Unitarianist Isaac Newton divided up the visible spectrum, he decided there should be seven colours to link them with the seven 'planets' known at that time.
 This was one of his missions in life: to show an integrated and harmonious cosmos.

 Indigo is a rather drab mixture of blue and violet.
 Maybe a nice salmon colour, mixing red and orange, could have been chosen.
 But Newton was keen to show the relationship between colour and music.
 He felt that it was no coincidence that the musical diatonic scale had seven notes (do-re-mi-fa-so-la-ti), although he seems to have ignored the important difference that the musical scale is cyclic (i.e. it repeats at each octave) whereas the colour spectrum is not.

 Nevertheless, he decided that red corresponded to D on the musical scale and therefore indigo became B (going down the colours and up the scale).
 Did the frequency of that note give Newton a Duke Ellington (1931) Mood Indigo?